top of page

 Do Altitude Training Masks Work?

 Have you spotted someone running or lifting with an unusual looking mask?
 Like the one Cumber wears in the Super Dragon Ball Heroes series?
-These masks have interchangeable names; High altitude training masks, elevation masks or simply training masks. these masks are commonly misunderstood and are used by some who believe these masks will simulate high altitude training and improve aerobic capacity.
+These masks have interchangeable names; High altitude training masks, elevation masks or simply training masks.
+These masks are commonly misunderstood and are used by some who believe these masks will simulate high altitude training and improve aerobic capacity.
 Unfortunately, the only benefit about this type of mask is that they can be used for a kick-ass Cumber cosplay.

 Overview